Animal sexual behaviour: Dolphin

 Male bottlenose dolphins have been observed working in pairs to follow or restrict the movement of a female for weeks at a time, waiting for her to become sexually receptive.
 The same pairs have also been observed engaging in intense sexual play with each other.
 Janet Mann, a professor of biology and psychology at Georgetown University, argues that the common same-sex behaviour among male dolphin calves is about bond formation and benefits the species evolutionarily.
-They cite studies that have shown the dolphins later in life are bisexual and the male bonds forged from homosexuality work for protection as well as locating females with which to reproduce.
+Studies have shown the dolphins later in life are bisexual and the male bonds forged from homosexuality work for protection as well as locating females with which to reproduce.

 In 1991, an English man was prosecuted for allegedly having sexual contact with a dolphin.
 The man was found not guilty after it was revealed at trial that the dolphin was known to tow bathers through the water by hooking his penis around them.